couchbaselabs/docs-ng/content/couchbase-sdk-c-2.1/integration-with-libcouchbase.markdown

 }
 ```

-The most interesting part of the function above in last two lines, which
+The most interesting part of the function above is in the last two lines.
+It
-registers a new handler `client_cb` on reading an event for the client socket.
+registers the new handler, `client_cb`, upon reading an event for the client
-This handler will be called each time when the kernel will receive new data from
+socket.
+This handler will be called each time when the kernel receives new data
-the socket, so that it could be read with non-blocking call.
+from the socket, so that it could be read with a non-blocking call.

 The last snippet of our application depicts the `client_cb` function, which
 handles all the application logic.
 It reads everything from the socket if it is
-ready and registers itself for write events, and then sends all the contents out
+ready, registers itself for write events, and then sends all the contents out to
-to the network.
-It is also the handling end of a stream situation, which means
+the network.
+It is also the handling end of a stream situation, which means that
-that the client closed the connection.
+the client closed the connection with the Couchbase server.

 ```